nrszero/dotfiles-arch-hyprland/README.md

 # Option 2: Run installer again and choose option 3
 ./install.sh  # then select "3) Skip packages, only deploy configs"
 ```

+### What the Install Script Does

+- Installs all required packages via pacman and yay
+- Auto-detects NVIDIA GPU and configures accordingly
+- Safely backs up any ~/.config files to a timestamped ~/.config.bak/ directory
+- Symlinks configurations to `~/.config` using stow
+- Deploys system-wide configs to `/etc` (requires sudo)
+- Installs wallpapers to `/usr/share/wallpapers`

 ### Troubleshooting